 To the extent feasible, and in accordance with the student's best interest, homeless students shall continue to be enrolled in their school of origin while they remain homeless or until the end of the academic year in which they obtain permanent housing.
 Parents/Guardians of a homeless student may request enrollment in the school in the attendance area where the student is actually living or other schools.
 If a student is unaccompanied by a parent/guardian, the District liaison will consider the views of the student in determining where s/he will be enrolled.
 The selected school shall immediately enroll the student and begin instruction, even if the student is unable to produce records normally required for enrollment pursuant to district policies.
 The District will request a parent/guardian submit contact information.
-If the parent/guardian is unable to do so, the District Liaison will work with the parent /quardian to establish a reliable method of communication.
+If the parent/guardian is unable to do so, the District Liaison will work with the parent/ guardian to establish a reliable method of communication.
 The District Liaison may also contact the district of origin for oral confirmation that the student has been immunized, but this must not be a barrier to enrollment.
-Oral confirmation between two professionals is a sufficient basis to verify immunization with written confirmation to follow within thirty (30) days.
+Oral confirmation to follow within thirty (30) days.
 The enrolling district's liaison will assist the parent/guardian/student in obtaining necessary immunizations, or immunization or medical records.